 Minimum hours have been established at each location.
 The central library maintains a minimum of 55 service hours per week.
 American Canyon and Yountville branches maintain a minimum of 20 service hours per week.
 The Calistoga location maintains a minimum of 28 hours per week as stated in Napa County Agreement 5089.

 The Library Director may make the decision to increase the basic minimum hours for a specified time period but may not decrease the minimum hours, unless the formula results for the particular library location decreases substantially.
-If the library location formula results in increase/decrease substantially, that particular library location will be put on a two-year review by the Library Director.
+If the formula results in a substantial increase/decrease for a specific library location, that particular location will be put on a two-year review by the Library Director.
 If the formula results continue to increase/decrease disproportionately at one location in comparison to the other locations, the Library Director has the right to increase or decrease that library’s hours.
 In order to create the best service plan for patrons, the Director has the discretion to assign additional hours or reallocate minor funding on an as-needed basis between library locations, as long as it does not violate union rules, decrease other locations’ hours, or affect other locations’ programs.

 The County Library may increase or decrease the hours of a specific branch that can be provided through County Library revenue as distributed by the Cost Allocation Model.
 This increase or decrease will be contingent upon the maintenance of operational efficiencies for all branches.
 Further, the addition of extra hours shall not have a negative impact to the library system as a whole, such as the incurrence of increased travel costs, the creation of staffing and scheduling inequities, or an incurrence of overtime costs.